During a morning jog, two friends take a detour to explore a mysterious spiral staircase that leads to a trap.

 Sydney chased after her friend, who ran up higher, giggling.
 They reached the top, which led to a metal-enclosed balcony capable of holding a small group of visitors.
 The sun started to rise off in the distance as Sydney stood next to Chloe.

-They soaked in the warmth of the sunrise as it painted the sky a vibrant orange.
+They soaked in the warmth of the sunrise as the sun painted the sky a vibrant orange.
 Neither of them said anything to each other.
 Sydney glanced over at Chloe, watching the sunlight glide over her freckled face.
 She turned back to the sky, searching for any birds.

 After a moment, Sydney could sense Chloe’s restlessness.
 “Ready to head down?”